sstelfox/stelfox.net/content/notes/linux/aide/_index.md

 It will produce no output and exit with a zero status if the configuration is valid.

-I have a modified configuration file covering my general use case [available](aide.conf), a slightly tweaked [cron job](aide.cron) ([original here](http://sources.gentoo.org/cgi-bin/viewvc.cgi/gentoo-x86/app-forensics/aide/files/aide.cron)), and slightly [modified script](sshaide.sh) to check AIDE integrity remotely using SSH (original in the "contrib" directory of the AIDE source).
+I have a modified configuration file covering my general use case [available](aide.conf), a slightly tweaked [cron job](aide.cron), and a [modified script](sshaide.sh) to check AIDE integrity remotely using SSH (original in the "contrib" directory of the AIDE source).
 If you use any of these you will likely need to adjust paths to match the configuration.